We have all felt the ache of abandonment at some point in our lives.

 I cannot recommend this book enough.
 Even if you don’t think it’s something you need to read, consider reading it for the people in your life who do.

-Because at one point, you did.
+It teaches you how to value yourself again because, at one point, you did.

-Check out The Journey from Abandonment to Healing, by Susan Anderson.
+Make sure you read The Journey from Abandonment to Healing, by Susan Anderson.